 Interpreting John 3:5: “Born of Water and Spirit”

 This passage has been interpreted several different ways.
-Some believe that the “water” is Johns baptism.
+Some believe that the “water” mentioned in this text is Johns baptism.
 Some believe it is Christian baptism.
 Some even believe it is referring to the amniotic fluid surrounding the fetus of a baby, some believee it is the Spirit.

 While interpreting this passage, it is important to know the genre to which it belongs.
 Obviously, this passage is in the Gospel of John, but more specifically, it would be a narrative and, to some degree, historical.
-Looking at historical interpretation revolves around culture.
+Interpreting historical writing revolves around culture.
 Looking at narrative context revolves around the literary content.
-Both of these things together are essential for proper exegesis (That is, taking things OUT of the text as opposed to putting things INTO the text).
+Both of these things are essential for proper exegesis (that means taking things OUT of the text as opposed to putting things INTO the text).
 This article will look at the culture, the content/context and then conclude by putting the pieces together.

-The Old Testament never explicitly says that “the kingdom of God” will come, but it does implicitly suggest that one would come.
+The Old Testament never explicitly says that “the kingdom of God” will come in a spiritual sense, but it does imply it.
 It says that there will be a different type of covenant with God’s “kingdom people.”
-It also suggests that kingdom would be spiritual.
-Nicodemus would have at least understood that there was a kingdom coming, and he would have probably even understood that it would have something to do with a spiritual afterlife.
-The word that is translated “again” can also be translated “from above”, however, one would have assumed that this was highly dependent on context.
+Nicodemus would have at least understood that there was a kingdom coming, and he would have probably understood that it would have something to do with a spiritual afterlife.
+The word that is translated “again” (from “born again”) can also be translated “from above”, however, it depends on the context.
 Nicodemus misunderstands Jesus when He says that one must be “born again.”
 This is most likely because of the Jewish understanding of being born INTO the kingdom in a physical way.

-The first few verses of chapter 3 seem to suggest that it is a new thought block that holds its own context.
-Even if one believes that chapter 2 seems to be connected with chapter 3, he would still have to admit that it would only fit with the end of chapter 2 and not the entire chapter.
-The end of chapter 2 is Jesus in the temple.
-He is in the presence of Pharisees.
+The first few verses of chapter three seem to suggest that it is a new thought block that holds its own context.
+Even if one believes that chapter two seems to be connected with chapter three, he would still have to admit that it would only fit with the end of chapter two and not the entire chapter.
+The end of chapter two is Jesus in the temple.
+He is in the presence of pharisees.
 He makes claims about His power that upsets the men there.
 Some of the last verses suggest that Jesus knew the hearts of all men.
 This concept of knowing man’s heart could plausibly be a connecting concept between the two contexts of chapters two and three.

-It seems that the end of chapter 3 is a different context (22 and following).
-The end of chapter 3 could conceivably be connected to the beginning of chapter 3.
-This is thought to be so by some because of the mentioning of water in the earlier verses in chapter 3.
+It seems that the end of chapter three is a different context (22 and following).
+The end of chapter three could conceivably be connected to the beginning of chapter three.
+This is thought to be the case by some because of the mention of water in the earlier verses in chapter three.
 Baptism was looked at as a renewal and rebirth.
 So it is thought that Jesus was possibly referring to baptism when He mentioned “born of water” in this context.
-However, from my understanding, it seems that the beginning of chapter 3 (1-21) is a context of itself.
+However, from my understanding, it seems that the beginning of chapter three (1-21) is a context to itself.

 Putting the Pieces Together

 The conversation starts with Nicodemus coming at night into the presence of Jesus.
-He has a conversation with Jesus and refers to Him as a Rabbi.
+He has a conversation with Jesus and refers to Him as a rabbi.
 They have discussion about spiritual matters and the kingdom of God, but eventually they speak about how to enter into said kingdom.
 Jesus said that unless (or “except”) one is born again he cannot enter into the kingdom of God.
 Nicodemus assumes Jesus is speaking of reentering into his mother’s womb.
 This is most likely hyperbole.
 However, it could be a legitimate question.
-He is either saying that this would be impossible, or he is honestly asking how this is to be done.
-Either option is possible.
+He is saying that it would be impossible for him to be born physically again.
 Jesus answers by saying that one must be born of water and of Spirit.
 The next verse tells him that what is flesh comes from flesh and what is of Spirit comes from Spirit.

 Second, there is John’s baptism view.
 In the first chapter, John is baptizing for repentance toward the removal of sin.
-He is seen again at the end of chapter 3.
-People with the view that “water and of Spirit” is concerning John’s baptism add chapter 1 and the end of chapter 3 to this context.
-This suggest that Jesus is speaking of a baptism looking forward to the Messiah.
+He is seen again at the end of chapter three.
+People with the view that “water and of Spirit” is concerning John’s baptism add chapter one and the end of chapter three to this context.
+This suggests that Jesus is speaking of a baptism looking forward to the Messiah.
 This would not make sense because Jesus has already come.
 There are three reasons why they push this view.
-(A) Verse 7 says (speaking to Nicodemus) “you must be born again.”
+(A) Verse seven says (speaking to Nicodemus) “you must be born again.”
 (B) If “water” isn’t referring to baptism then “what does ‘water’ mean?”
 (C) The principle concerning the importance of Christian baptism is still there.

 Jesus’ response was in the context of Nicodemus’ question.
 One cannot enter into his mother’s womb again so he cannot be born physically into the kingdom of “Jewish” people again.
 Flesh comes from flesh (vs. 6).
 Spirit comes from Spirit (vs. 6).
 It is almost as if Jesus is saying “You cannot only be born of water (physically into the Jewish race), but you have to be born of Spirit too.”
-This idea looks forward to John 4 when Jesus says that worshiping in Spirit and truth will look like.
-It also looks forward to the idea of a “spiritual Israel” like we see in Romans, Galatians, 1 Peter, and so on.
+This idea looks forward to John four when Jesus says that worshiping in Spirit and truth will look like.
+It also looks forward to the idea of a “spiritual Israel” like we see in Romans, Galatians, first Peter, and so on.
 It has always been appropriate for Jews to worship that way, and it has always been necessary to not only physically exist, but to Spiritually exist to enter into the kingdom of God.
 John seven and Ezekiel 47 give a great picture of the Spirit as water.
 Water is symbolic.

 One might contend “What about people who have C-Sections?”
 (A) Special circumstances do not change truth.
 (B) A C-Section does not take away the point.
 “One must not only be physically born to be in God’s kingdom.”
 This truth is even so today.
 My argument is not that Jesus is saying “if you aren’t born you aren’t going to heaven” (like with abortions, etc.).
 My argument is that Jesus is saying to a Jew, who believes the new kingdom is physical, and for people physically nor into it, “you must not only be born physically, but spiritually.”
 In other words, the focus is not on being born physically.
 That is the entire point of Jesus.
 (I would also add that an unborn child is still in the image/Spirit of God anyways.
 But I digress.)
 (C) The amniotic fluid is still what the child is born from even in the case of C-Sections.
 This view does not take away the importance of baptism if we are honest with the context.
 However, the point seems to be that being born and doing legalistic things are not the only birth one needs.
 Everyone always has needed, and always will need to be born of Spirit as well.
 The passage may not be talking about amniotic fluid necessarily, but it certainly seems to suggest that citizenship isn’t about physical birth, but spiritual.
 It is more than physical birth, in other words.
-This is something that, in principle, can apply to Christians today, and would directly apply to Nicodemus then. – Jesse
+This is something that, in principle, can apply to Christians today, and would directly apply to Nicodemus then.